alantippins/agentic-ux-patterns/README.md

 -Align tone and authority level with the agent’s actual capabilities and scope.
 -Reaffirm the agent’s role through its responses, UI framing, and fallback behavior.

+Action: Align tone and authority level with the agent’s actual capabilities and scope.

 🔍 Example: Fin by Intercom
 Fin presents itself as a helpful support assistant.
 Not an all-knowing agent.
 Its scope is clearly framed, and its tone remains helpful throughout.